andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ## Maintain Focus

 Now that we've created a plan, and removed distractions, the final task is to maintain focus while we work.
+These are two tools I use to do so:

 #### Meditation